Omartalat/100_days_of_python/day-12/README.md

 ## How to Run the Game

 1. Clone the repository to your local machine.
-2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Run the game by executing the `guess-the-number-start.py` file with Python 3.
+2. Run the game by executing the `guess-the-number-start.py` file with Python 3.

 ## Example Usage